anilmaz/bharatbank-oracle/README.md

 # bharatbank-oracle
 Oracle 23ai BFSI schema for BharatBank — modular, persistent, and ready for prototyping.

+How to Pull the image:

+docker pull dbhitman/bharatbank-oracle:23ai-v1

 # 🇮🇳 BharatBank Oracle 23ai Container